ToshioCP/Gobject-tutorial/gfm/sec4.md

 - The instance to which the signal belongs
 - A pointer to a user data which is given in the signal connection.

-The example signal doesn't need user data.
+The "div-by-zero" signal doesn't need user data.
-You can leave out the second parameter.

 ~~~C
 void dev_by_zero_cb (TDouble *d, gpointer user_data) { ... ... ...};
 ~~~

-Or
+Or, you can leave out the second parameter.

 ~~~C
 void dev_by_zero_cb (TDouble *d) { ... ... ...};
 ~~~

 If a signal has parameters, the parameters are between the instance and user data.
-For example, the handler of "response" signal of GtkDialog is:
+For example, the handler of "response" signal on GtkDialog is:

 ~~~C
 void user_function (GtkDialog *dialog, int response_id, gpointer user_data);
 ~~~

 `resoponse_id` is the parameter of the signal.
-"response" signal is emitted when a user clicks on a button like "OK" or "Cancel".
+The "response" signal is emitted when a user clicks on a button like "OK" or "Cancel".
-The argument of `response_id` is a value shows what button has been clicked.
+The argument of `response_id` is a value that shows what button has been clicked.

 The handler of "div-by-zero" signal just shows an error message.